What was your driving force to becoming an entrepreneur?

 What motivates you?

-From photography stand point, I am motivated by satisfying images.
-Being a self-trained Photographer, the progress I see in the images produced year after year have been my driving force to doing even better.
+From a photographer stand point, I am motivated by satisfying images.
+Being a self-trained Photographer, the progress I see in images produced year after year have been my driving force to doing even better.

 How do you define success?